Connecting Jensen-Shannon and Kullback-Leibler Divergences: A New Bound for Representation Learning: Acknowledgment

 \section{Acknowledgment}

-We thank the anonymous reviewers for their insightful comments and helpful suggestions which improved the quality of this paper.
+We thank the anonymous reviewers for their insightful comments and helpful suggestions, which improved the quality of this paper.
+We would also like to thank Yury Polyanskiy for pointing us to the joint range.
 R.D. received a Marie Skłodowska-Curie grant No 101154248 (project: SafeREG).
 This work was performed using HPC resources from GENCI–IDRIS (Grant 2024-SafeREG, 2025-SafeREG).
 The research leading to these results has received funding from the program "Investissements d’avenir" ANR-10-IAIHU-06.
 W.W. is supported by the National Institutes of Health (P41EB028741 and R01EB032387).